OleSkaar/Plunder/Index/Glossary.md

 A measure of an item's durability.
 Each item can take up to three Notches.
 An item with no Notches is in perfect condition, while an item with three Notches is no longer usable.

 ## Skills
-Special knowledge your character has.
+Actions or knowledge that requires prior training.
 There are four skill ranks: Apprentice, Journeyman, Expert, Master.

 ## Talent
 A special ability granted by your class or kin.